 More about exposure than revenue for the ACC

 Although the ACC will earn marginal financial gain from the move, from a visibility standpoint it’s an enormous win.
-Of course, the ESPN family of networks (ESPN/ABC/ACCN) will get first dibs on the top games, so don’t expect to see Duke vs. UNC or Carolina vs. Clemson on The CW any time soon.
+Of course, the ESPN family of networks (ESPN/ABC/ACCN) will get first dibs on the top games, so don’t expect to see Duke vs. UNC or South Carolina vs. Clemson on The CW any time soon.

 But what’s truly remarkable about the agreement is that the league will now have its games available online for folks who’ve severed ties with their TV subscriptions.